Top Small Business Grants in Arizona

 Local business owners or operators of an enterprise with fewer than 500 employees may be eligible for small business grants in Arizona.

 The U.S. Small Business Administration’s Office of Advocacy generally defines a small business as an independent business having fewer than 500 employees.
-A small business with just a few employees, even self-employed individuals, may be eligible for small business grants.
+That means that self-employed individuals or small businesses wfith just a few employees can be eligible for small business grants.

 What Industries Does Arizona Support With Grants?